marcelmbn/GetRandomPCMol/README.md

 - `--seed <int>`: Starting seed for random number generation.
 - `--evalconf <int> <int>`: Range of conformer ensemble size allowed for post-processing.

-Further information can be found via `--help`.
+If only the evaluation and post-processing of a previously generated conformer ensemble is desired, use ``--evalconfonly``.
+Further information on possible input flags is available via `--help`.

 CIDs and names of generated molecules are saved into a file `compounds.txt`.
 Additionally, (if `--crest`) is active, each directory contains a file `conformer.json`, in which relevant properties of the generated ensemble are saved.

 The `crest` conformer ensemble generation is executed in parallel.
-The parallelization is actively set depending on the number of available cores on your machine and the requested number of molecules.
+The parallelization adapts to the number of available cores on your machine and the requested number of molecules.

 ## Source code